The double_list

 Nothing.

-If the statically allocated list is still in the initial uninitialised state (with both pointers null), initialise the list to the empty state, with both pointers pointing to itself.
+If the statically allocated list is still in the initial uninitialised state (with both pointers null), this method initialises the list to the empty state, with both pointers pointing to itself.
+For non-statically initialised lists, this method has no effect.

 link_head()